 History, tourist information, and nearby accommodation

-Long before that poll, however, author Sir Walter Scott proclaimed Stamford 'the finest stone town in Britain'.
+Sir Walter Scott proclaimed Stamford 'the finest stone town in Britain'.
 The traditional buildings that so impressed Scott led to the centre of historic Stamford being named a conservation area in 1967.
-With over 600 listed buildings, it is easy to see why!
-That total of 600 is more than half of the total for all of Lincolnshire!
+With over 600 listed buildings, it is easy to see why; that total of 600 is more than half of the total for all of Lincolnshire!

 Among those 600 buildings are no less than 5 medieval churches, a remarkable statistic when you consider that Stamford has a modern population of just over 20,000 inhabitants.
 A particular feature of the town centre is the large number of 17th and 18th-century coaching inns.